dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 1. Open the Registry Editor: Window key + R, type 'regedit' and click 'OK'.
 2. Navigate to HLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Console\TrueTypeFont
-3. Add a new String Value with the name set to x '0's and the value of the front name. (x is one more zero than already displayed)
+3. Add a new String Value with the name set to x '0's and the value of the font name. (x is one more zero than already displayed)

 		0	REG_ZS	Lucida Console
 		00	REG_ZS	Consolas